 Boasting 125 miles of stunning shoreline, the Isle of Anglesey is another of the area’s coastal gems and is easily accessible via the Menai Bridge, the world’s first modern suspension bridge.
-With fantastic walks along the coastal path, as well as cycle routes and water sports, Anglesey is an ideal spot for those longing for an action-packed getaway.
+With fantastic walks along the coastal path, as well as cycle routes and water sports, Anglesey is an ideal spot if you’re longing for an action-packed getaway.
 Other highlights include the South Stack Lighthouse, the breath-taking outcrop of Llanddwyn Island, a chance to spot some cliff-dwelling puffins and the opportunity to visit the town with the longest place name in Europe –Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch.

 Want to explore a classic Victorian seaside town?
 Then look to the wonders of Llandudno, a timeless seaside resort which mixes sandy beaches, a Victorian promenade and historic pier.
 There are many other coastal charms to explore here, including the Great Orme – Llandudno’s miniature mountain.
-It’s home to the Great Orme Tramway, a vintage tramcar system that takes visitors a mile up into the area’s Country Park for spectacular views and picnic spots.
+It’s home to the Great Orme Tramway, a vintage tramcar system that takes you a mile up into the area’s Country Park for spectacular views and picnic spots.

 From great peaks to the world’s fastest zip wire and the chance to learn about the nation’s slate industry, getting outdoors in North Wales mixes action, mindfulness and history.